 The market-based method uses contractual instruments (PPAs, GreenPower, LGCs) and residual mix factors to calculate emissions.
 If you hold a renewable PPA that delivers LGCs for your consumption, your market-based Scope 2 can be significantly lower than your location-based figure.
 Without instruments, you fall back to the residual mix.

-Time-matched (or hourly) market-based Scope 2 goes further.
-Instead of using annual average factors, it matches your half-hourly or hourly consumption against the actual carbon intensity of the grid at each interval.
-Consumption during a solar-dominated afternoon has a lower emission factor than consumption during a coal-dominated evening.
+Time-matched (or hourly) location-based Scope 2 goes further than an annual average.
+Instead of one grid-average factor for the year, it matches your half-hourly or hourly consumption against the actual carbon intensity of the grid at each interval.
+Consumption during a solar-dominated afternoon carries a lower emission factor than consumption during a coal-dominated evening.

-This approach is increasingly expected under 24/7 carbon-free reporting frameworks and is the direction assurance teams are moving for ASRS-mandated disclosures.
+This granularity is increasingly expected as assurance teams scrutinise ASRS-mandated disclosures, and it underpins 24/7 carbon-free reporting.
 It requires interval-level meter data (typically from your NEM12 retailer file) and a continuous feed of grid carbon intensity.
+It refines the location-based figure: on its own it does not make your reporting market-based.

 DCCEEW publishes updated emission factors each year and occasionally revises historical factors.
 For audit-defensible Scope 2, your calculations should reference the specific DCCEEW factor version used.
 If factors are revised, you need to know which version underpins your disclosure.
 Annual average factors are published for each NEM region and a separate factor applies to the WEM (Western Australia).